mgrygles/buildstuff2020-workshop/README.md

 In this workshop we will be using the IBM Cloud Shell which has all required tools installed.

-Should you prefer to run the workshop completely off your own workstation you need the following tools (depending on the track you select):
+Should you prefer to run the workshop completely off your own workstation you need the following tools.

 Tool  |Source
 ----------------|----